Vehrik/FarOut/Characters/Vitals.md

     they incur even more Damage after falling Unconscious, they begin Flirting With Death, the rules of which will be covered later.

-    If a Hit Container is only partially emptied, it replenished on the Creature's next Turn during combat, or immediately at the end of combat.

     Damage can be categorized as True Damage, meaning that it does not have to contend with a Blocks at all.
-This means that 1 point of True Damage immediately depletes a single Hit, regardless of how full that Hit was, and the victim immediately incurs the -1 Core Penalty.
-Even if a Hit Container had only 1 Hit remaining, the True Damage would simply empty the Hit, and leave the next Hit untouched.
+This means that 1 point of True Damage counts as a single Hit, regardless the Character's Defense, and the victim immediately incurs the -1 Core Penalty.
 Certain objects, environmental effects, vehicles and very high level Spells deal in True Damage.

 STRIDE
 ------